CircleOnCircles/macbuild/README.md

 ## License

-Mac Build is proprietary software and may not be copied and/or distributed without the express written permission of Fotis Gimian.
+Mac Build is released under the MIT license.
+Please see the [LICENSE](https://github.com/fgimian/macbuild/blob/master/LICENSE) file for more details.